-The October meeting of the CQA Board of Trustees will take place at 7:00pm at the CQA South Campus, located at 55-30 Junction Boulevard Elmhurst, NY 11373, on Monday, November 3, 2014.
+The November meeting of the CQA Board of Trustees will take place at 7:00 pm at the CQA North Campus, located at 55-30 Junction Boulevard Elmhurst, NY 11373, on Monday, November 3, 2014.
 The alternative location is 390 Park Avenue New York, NY 10022.

 Central Queens Academy Charter School

 Board of Trustees Meetings